johannschopplich/kirby-locked-pages/README.md

 The field group `fields/locked-pages` is registered globally by the plugin.

-> ℹ️ Note: The homepage and error page are not lockable.
+> ℹ️ Note: The error page is not lockable.
 Although it is possible to add the fields, they will have no effect.

 ### Templates